Instructions for the Remote-Proctored CLT on August 22

 - A second message may appear asking you to allow screen sharing permissions.
 You must accept the option labeled "Share Screen/Your Entire Screen" instead of any other options that may appear, such as "Application Window."

 - Important: Another message may appear saying "cltexam.com is sharing your screen."
 You may click out of that message but be sure to click "Hide" instead of "Stop," as the Stop button will cancel your screen share.
+After you hide the message, it will appear minimized as a separate window; do not close out of this window.
+This will be the only other window you will be permitted to have open during testing.

 - Follow the instructions that appear.
 You will be asked to perform these steps: